raspberrypilearning/top-5-emoji-list/en/step_4.md

 --- task ---

+**Test:** Click the **Run** button.

-**Test:** You should see the colourful emoji image at the edges of your webpage.
+You should see the colourful emoji image at the edges of your webpage.

+**Tip** You may need to see your output area to view the background image.

-**Tip:** If you view your webpage on a mobile phone, try to rotate the screen into landscape mode.
+**Tip:** If you view your webpage on a mobile phone, rotate the screen into landscape mode.

 --- /task ---